raoconnor/raoconnor.github.io/_posts/2025-11-14-If-not-VMware-Window-Server-License-Costs.md

-# If Not VMware, Then Where? - *The Importance of Understanding License Costs - Part 1*
+# If Not VMware, Then Where? - *The Importance of Understanding License Costs*
+## Part 1

 ### You have maybe heard the claim that public cloud is more expensive than on premises